 Before making such an application, careful consideration should be given to other practical steps that may assist; for example, speaking to your mortgage company, bank, energy supplier etc. Again, the .gov.uk website is a great source of information.
 You should also speak to your former spouse and explain the situation to see if any agreement can be reached together and by consent (if so, this should be formally recorded).

 If agreement cannot be reached

 In the event agreement cannot be reached, please be aware that it is possible for the payee to apply to enforce maintenance orders and also to seek arrears that may have accrued.
-In this way, you should not waste any time in taking, in the first instance, practical steps to address the issue and, if these do not help, thereafter seeking legal advice as to the best way forward.
+In this way, you should not waste time in taking, in the first instance, practical steps and, if these do not help, seeking legal advice as to the best way forward.

 If you do find you need assistance in this regard, or in relation to any family issue you may be facing at the moment, the Paris Smith family team is available to help.
 We offer no obligation initial appointments at reduced rates, currently via video conferencing (such as Skype or FaceTime), and can help you make an informed decision about the steps to take.

 SIGN UP to receive email notification as soon as our dedicated page “Coronavirus (COVID-19) – Legal advice and guidance” is updated or amended as and when updates come in from government or other regulatory bodies.